 Hallway in the park with more stores and a movie house

-One of the portions that displays the history of Starbucks
+One of the portions that display the history of Starbucks

 Some of the novelty toys in the Starbucks gallery